Kellenkjames/RB109/object_passing/example_9.md

 ```
 # Written Response:

 The local variable `name` is initialized and assigned to the String `jim` on line 10.
-The method definition `change_name` is called with the reference `name` passed to it as an argument.
+The `change_name` method is called with the reference `name` passed to it as an argument.
 Within the method definition `change_name`; the local variable `name` is bound the to the String `'jim'`. `name` is reassigned from the String `'jim'` to the String `'bob'` on line 5.

 Since `name` was reassigned from inside the method definition; the return value is the original object; the String `'jim'`.